Isha Upanishad: Etymology

-The root of the word Ishvara comes from īś- (ईश, Ish) which means "capable of" and "owner, ruler, chief of", ultimately cognate with English own (Germanic *aigana-, PIE *aik-).
-The word Isha (ईश) literally means "ruler, master, lord".
+The root of the word Īśvara (ईश्वर, Ishvara) comes from īś- (ईश्, Ish) which means "capable of" and "owner, ruler, chief of", ultimately cognate with English own (Germanic *aigana-, PIE *aik-).
+The word Īśa (ईश) literally means "ruler, master, lord".
 The term vāsyam (वास्य) literally means "hidden in, covered with, enveloped by".

-Ralph Griffith and Max Muller, each interpret the term "Isha" in the Upanishad interchangeably as "Lord" and "Self" (one's Self).
+Ralph Griffith and Max Müller both interpret the term "Isha" in the Upanishad interchangeably as "Lord" and "Self" (one's Self).
 Puqun Li translates the title of the Upanishad as "the ruler of the Self".

 The Upanishad is also known as Ishavasya Upanishad and Vajasaneyi Samhita Upanishad.

 Chronology

 The chronology of Isha Upanishad, along with other Vedic era literature, is unclear and contested by scholars.
 All opinions rest on scanty evidence, assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.

-Buddhism scholars such as Richard King date Isha Upanishad's composition roughly to the second half of the first millennium BC, chronologically placing it after the first Buddhist Pali canons.
+Scholars of Buddhism such as Richard King date Isha Upanishad's composition roughly to the second half of the first millennium BCE, chronologically placing it after the first Buddhist Pali canons.

-Hinduism scholars such as Stephen Phillips note the disagreement between modern scholars.
+Scholars of Hinduism such as Stephen Phillips note the disagreement between modern scholars.
 Phillips suggests that Isha Upanishad was likely one of the earliest Upanishads, composed in the 1st half of 1st millennium BCE, after Brihadaranyaka and Chandogya, but before Taittiriya, Aitareya, Kaushitaki, Kena, Katha, Manduka, Prasna, Svetasvatara and Maitri Upanishads, as well as before the earliest Buddhist Pali and Jaina canons.

 Earlier 19th- and 20th-century scholars have similarly expressed a spectrum of views.
 Isha Upanishad has been chronologically listed by them as being among early Upanishads to being one among the middle Upanishads.
 Deussen suggested, for example, that Isha was composed after ancient prose Upanishads – Brihadaranyaka, Chandogya, Taittiriya, Aitareya, Kaushitaki and Kena; during a period when metrical poem-like Upanishads were being composed.
 Further, he suggests that Isha was composed before other prose Upanishads such as Prasna, Maitri, Mandukya and all post-Vedic era Upanishads.

 Winternitz, suggests that Isha Upanishad was probably a pre-Buddha composition along with Katha, Svetasvatara, Mundaka and Prasna Upanishad, but after the first phase of ancient Upanishads that were composed in prose such as Brihadaranyaka, Chandogya, Taittiriya, Aitareya, Kaushitaki and Kena.
 Winternitz states that Isha was likely composed before post-Buddhist Upanishads such as Maitri and Mandukya.

 Ranade posits that Isha was composed in the second group of Upanishads along with Kena Upanishad, right after the first group of Brihadaranyaka and Chandogya, but chronologically before Taittiriya, Aitareya, Kaushitaki, Katha, Mundaka, Svetasvatara, Prasna, Mandukya and Maitrayani.